ppy/osu-wiki/news/2025/2025-08-22-beatmap-spotlights-summer-2025.md

 To be able to participate in the Beatmap Spotlights playlists, grab yourself the latest version of the [osu!(lazer) client](https://osu.ppy.sh/home/download).

-Once you're done installing and logging into your account, head over to the `playlists` tab in the `play` section and find the Beatmap Spotlights lobbies, denoted by a little green `Spotlights` indicator.
+Once you're done installing and logging into your account, head over to the `playlists` tab in the `play` section and find the Beatmap Spotlight lobbies, denoted by a little green `Spotlights` indicator.
 You can also toggle the filter to show only Beatmap Spotlight playlists in the top-right corner.

-Changing game modes is as simple as clicking one of the four mode icons at the top left of your screen — and it'll be whatever game mode you played last on osu!(lazer) by default.
+Changing game modes is as simple as clicking one of the four mode icons at the top left of your screen — it'll be whatever game mode you played last on osu!(lazer) by default.

 Once you have submitted a play on any of the beatmaps featured in the playlist, you will be able to check your placement in the seasonal rankings, as well as enjoy your shiny assigned division badge on the top of your user profile.